kubernetes-sigs/kueue/keps/349-all-or-nothing/README.md

 	// Name of the AdmissionCheck the configuration refers to AdmissionCheck string

-	// Timeout defines the time for workload with reserved quota to reach the
+	// Timeout defines the time for an AdmissionCheck to change its state from
-	// Admitted=true condition.
-When the timeout is exceeded, the workload
+	// Pending to Ready.
+When the timeout is exceeded, the workload is
 	// evicted and requeued in the same cluster queue.
 	// Defaults to 10min.
 	// +optional